CARDINALS NOSH

 Height | 4.3-5.1 Inches

-During my first couple of sketching pages, I focused on adding perches and trying to keep it open concept as much as possible.
+During the first couple sketching pages, the main focus was on adding perches and trying to keep it open concept as much as possible.
 I was thinking about different materials that may work or add to the design of the product.
-I also focused on experimenting with the way the house would be placed, hung, or stand alone.

 INITIAL IDEATION

-I proceeded to add shading and further my thought of making a feeder, although I didn’t have an exact developed idea, I was still very focused on creating open spaces.
+Proceeding to add shading and further the thought of making a feeder opened many ideation routes.
+I was still very focused on creating open spaces.
 A feeder seemed more suitable as cardinals don’t typically use birdhouses.
-I was also into the idea of the house being screwed into the tree, this way it would be sure to not move and alter the food when the birds use it.

 FURTHER IDEATION

 I selected this box figure with a bent curve from top to bottom.
-I experimented with different ways the curves could be presented and different ways it could have perches.
-I also began to think about the alternatives to how I could represent these cutouts for easy access so the cardinal is able to leave and flee.
+Proceeding to experiment with different ways the curves could be presented and different ways it could have perches.

 FINAL DESIGN DIRECTIONS